Asphalt Shingle Recycling in Wisconsin: What Happens to Your Old Roof

 Saving 200 thousand gallons of gasoline

-Powering 240 homes for a year
+Powering 275 to 325 homes for a year

-And the impact of Dane County's program is continuing to grow, each year!
+And the impact of Dane County's program is continuing to grow each year!
 The county has increased the total amount of shingle material recycled by nearly 10x since 2020.

 Shingle Recycling in Wisconsin and Nationwide: The Bigger Picture

 Nationwide, the story is similar.
-According to the EPA and shinglerecycling.org over 15 million tons of asphalt shingles are removed every year, but only 9–20% of the total is currently recycled.
+According to the EPA and shinglerecycling.org, over 15 million tons of asphalt shingles are removed every year, but only 9–20% of the total is currently recycled.
 That’s a lot of potential going to waste.

 Is Shingle Recycling Cheaper Than the Landfill?